 What you choose to track is up to you and will ultimately depend on what you want to achieve from your content.
 Just be sure to have a good idea of the metrics you’re using to calculate the ROI of your content marketing before you begin.
 This will better help you to give feedback to the team and measure your success.

-Collecting and analysing your data
+Collecting and analyzing your data

-Next up, you need to collect and analyse the data from your content.
+Next up, you need to collect and analyze the data from your content.
 Again, there are several ways to do this depending on what you’re measuring.
 You might take the simple approach and look at how many sales were made as a result of a specific piece of content.
 Tracking links and visits to your website through Google Analytics can be very useful for this.
 Alternatively, you might want to monitor your web traffic or social media engagement over a set period of time, for example over a week or month.
 There are several platforms you can use to do this including GA, Hootsuite, Sprout, and BuzzSumo.

 Last but not least, you might want to use an SEO service provider or SEO platform to check how you’re doing with your rankings.
 Before you start to invest in your content it pays to put together a database listing where you currently rank and for what keywords.
 This will help you to monitor your progress.